AllHubs-June-2024-Liftoff/Liftoff-Doyle-Hedgehogs/README.md

 ---
 #### TLDR
 This DOC provides the structural relationships within te SQL database schema.
-Please refer back to these docs as we implament new features in our Little Online Library using Spring and Thyme and Hopefully when we eventually figure out Spring Security.
+Please refer back to these docs as we implement new features in our Little Online Library using Spring and Thyme and Hopefully when we eventually figure out Spring Security.